Neural-Systems-at-UIO/QCAlign/docs/QCatlasmaps.rst

 1. Start on the first slice of the series by clicking the \|<< arrow in the upper-right corner.
 Proceed to each subsequent slice by clicking >

-2. In the slice viewer, mark points that overlap the experimental slice.
+2. In the slice viewer, mark up points that overlap the experimental slice.
 Points that fall outside of the experimental slice should be left blank.

 Select between four options by clicking the grid points with the mouse or keyboard.